slemire/slemire.github.io/_posts/2019-09-07-htb-writeup-bastion.md

 ![](/assets/images/htb-writeup-bastion/mremoteng1.png)

-I can connect with the credentials and get the system flag:
+I can connect with the administrator credentials and get the system flag:

 ![](/assets/images/htb-writeup-bastion/mremoteng2.png)

-### Priv esc method by manually decrypting the password:

-** To be added **